pharpend/louse/TUTORIAL.md

 This is a tutorial for using the `decamp` command line program.
 You can look at the actual file, or access this by running `decamp tutorial`.

+Decamp follows the UNIX philosophy of doing one thing and doing it well.
+Decamp tracks bugs.
+It doesn't interface with your version control system.
+This is done for two reasons:

+1. It makes the code simpler.
+2. It makes decamp more portable.
+You can use decamp with any version control system, or with no version control system if you want.

 **This tutorial is not finished**

 ## Getting started